Available via API | Available via SDK | Needs configuration on Veriff’s side | Needs a separate integration | Needs a separate webhook |

 The Proof of Address (PoA) solution automates the verification of end-user addresses by capturing and extracting data from documents such as bank statements and utility bills, matching name data, and by checking the integrity of the document.

 The core solution validates document type and issue date, extracts name and address information.
-It is possible to improve the solution further by enabling name matching and/or fraud validation to check document integrity.
+It is possible to improve the solution further by enabling address validation and address matching, name matching, and/or fraud validation to check document integrity.

 All the extracted and checked data is provided via API or Veriff Customer Portal.